john-lee-johnson/dna-ocr-extractor/README.md

 ## Step 2: Model Training
 Run `dna_ocr_incremental_training.py` to:
-- Train a new model with collected images
+- Train a new model with collected character images
-- Use newly images and retrain
+- Use newly acquired character images and retrain
 - Test model performance

 ## Step 3: DNA Sequence Extraction
-Run `dna_sequence_extractor.py` to process clean DNA sequence images.
+Run `dna_sequence_extractor.py` to process DNA sequence images.
+Try to crop-out all non-DNA characters.

 ### Initial Processing
 If characters are touching or bulky (i.e., serif fonts):